Spanish Renaissance architecture: Etymology

 The origin of the term Plateresque remains unknown, though it emerged within early Spanish Renaissance vocabulary to describe the meticulous architectural ornamentation mirroring the work of silversmiths which characterized this period's architectural style.
 Initially, this new style was solely applied to ornamentation, but later expanded to architectural facades.
 The style was applied to buildings that had been built during the Muslim occupation of Spain, along with silver, stone, and ivory.
 The term is first credited to Cristóbal de Villalón in 1539 within his panegyric Comparacíon, where he discussed the Gothic Cathedral of León and likened its ornamental style to the refined craftsmanship of silversmiths.
 Without using the specific Spanish words platero (silversmith) and plateresco (plateresque), Villalón compared their work to obras de platas (silver works), in which he implied that silversmiths were like "miniature architects" due to the similarities in architectural standards and perfection of expertise in both crafts.
 In Madrid, craftsmen were known as "plateros deyeso", or plaster silversmiths.
 The term plateresque also appeared within Lope de Vega's comedy Sembrar en buena tierra, contributing to the confusion surrounding the definitive aspects of the term.

-Capitel del patio del Santo Sepulcro, Colegiata de Osuna.